 The band was put together by Malcolm McLaren.
-The lead singer Johnny Rotten, real name John Lydon, was discovered after McLaren saw him wearing a Pink Floyd T-shirt he had altered to read "I Hate Pink Floyd," the irony being that Rotten actually didn't hate Pink Floyd; it was just to be nonconformist.
-(Additionally, McLaren once got pissed at Lydon because in an interview he named some of his musical influences as Can, Van der Graaf Generator and Captain Beefheart, going against the punk image he was trying to cultivate.).
-Lydon couldn't sing, didn't look particularly like a pop star, but he was a genuine teenager from working class origins who was pretty fed up with a lot of things and now finally got a soapbox to voice his opinions.
-Fellow band members were brought together and the Sex Pistols were born.
+The lead singer Johnny Rotten (real name John Lydon) was discovered after McLaren saw him wearing a Pink Floyd T-shirt he had altered to read "I Hate Pink Floyd," the irony being that Rotten actually didn't hate Pink Floyd; it was just to be nonconformist.
+(Additionally, McLaren once got pissed at Lydon because in an interview, he named some of his musical influences as Can, Van der Graaf Generator, and Captain Beefheart, going against the punk image he was trying to cultivate.)
+Lydon couldn't sing, didn't look particularly like a pop star, but he was a genuine teenager from working-class origins who was pretty fed up with a lot of things and now finally had a soapbox to voice his opinions.
+Fellow band members were brought together, and the Sex Pistols were born.

 Famously, the band performed to a crowd of approximately 42 people at the Manchester Free Trade Hall in Manchester England in June of 1976.
-As recounted in the film 24-Hour Party People, each person in the crowd either later formed a band (future members of The Smiths, Joy Division (and by extension New Order), The Fall, The Buzzcocks, Magazine, and Simply Red) or had a pivotal role in shaping that city's music scene (Factory Records founder Tony Wilson and NME journalist Paul Morley).
+As recounted in the film 24-Hour Party People, each person in the crowd either later formed a band (future members of The Smiths, Joy Divisionnote , the Fall, The Buzzcocks, Magazine, and Simply Red) or had a pivotal role in shaping that city's music scene (Factory Records founder Tony Wilson and NME journalist Paul Morley).
 This show alone was proof to the band's aforementioned reaching influence on punk, Post-Punk, New Wave and eventually alternative and indie rock music.

 Many future punk rockers got their start as Sex Pistols fans, such as Siouxsie Sioux and Billy Idol.
 Most of these musicians were part of the media-named, (in)famous "Bromley Contingent," a group of artistically minded youths who hung out in gay clubs and shared a love of Roxy Music and The Velvet Underground, and were, in fact, largely not from Bromley.
 Malcolm McLaren clothed them in Vivienne Westwood bondage apparel and helped them get from one Pistols show to the next - even France! - to cause controversy.
 Sid Vicious was initially part of this group; he would be the Banshees' drummer for their first-ever show, as well as try to form his own band, The Flowers of Romance, before becoming a Pistol.